sbhjt-gr/InferrLM/README.md

   <img src="https://lh3.googleusercontent.com/XTXWqqQPgW4KM6fALBRViYQQPR-qobXzGCu7pNWM8ZYJ8ymbKKh2v_6n-jFyDg5mtu2Z5tsVv23RJGDTamjjzBY" alt="Inferra Header" width="400">
 </p>

-Inferra is a mobile application built on React Native and Expo that brings large language models (LLMs) & small language models (SLMs) directly to your Android & iOS device.
-Cloud-based models (remote models) like Claude, DeepSeek, Gemini and ChatGPT are also supported.
-File attachments are also well-supported for both local & remote models.
+Inferra is a mobile application that brings LLMs & SLMs directly to your Android & iOS device and lets your device act as a local server.
+Cloud-based models like Claude, DeepSeek, Gemini and ChatGPT are also supported.
+File attachments with RAG are also well-supported for local models.

 [<img src="https://github.com/user-attachments/assets/bdc18fc5-5a99-410c-b383-eaf9c737176e" alt="Get it on Google Play" width="150">](https://play.google.com/store/apps/details?id=com.gorai.ragionare)